 Dominic Joel Ombati

-My PhD research is on Fate and Transport of Anthropogenic and Geogenic Lead (Pb) in the Arid Climate, San Bernardino County, California.
+My PhD research is on Fate and Transport of Anthropogenic Lead (Pb) along the Arid Section of Route 66, San Bernardino County California.

 Fate and transport research project can be defined as the study of how chemicals degrade and where they travel in the environment when they are released intentionally or unintentionally.
 Transport is how chemicals move through the air, water and soil and fate is how the chemicals change in the environment https://energyenvironment.pnnl.gov/projects/project_description.asp?id=177.